imagej/imagej-server/README.md

  Uploads an image to server. id of the uploaded image will be return in form of `{"id":"_img_ID"}` The id will be used in module execution to represent the image.

-- `curl -XPOST localhost:8080/io/_img_ID?ext=EXTENSION`
+- `curl -XPOST localhost:8080/io/_img_ID?format=FORMAT`

  Request download of image specified by ID.
-The image will be saved into a file in imagej-server side with EXTENSION.
+The image will be saved into a file in imagej-server side with FORMAT.
 The filename is returned.

 - `curl localhost:8080/io/FILENAME`